GitGuardian/gg-byos-lab/gitlab-snippets/README.md

-# GitLab Snippet Scanner (SaaS & On-Premise) with GitGuardian BYOS
+# GitLab Snippet Scanner with GitGuardian BYOS

 **Scans GitLab snippets for secrets and sensitive information** using GitGuardian's BYOS (Bring Your Own Source) functionality.